 It may not be easy to be in a relationship with an INTJ — the most independent personality type.
 INTJs live in their intellectual world and are often unaware of other people’s emotions and feelings.
-In addition, they prioritize their career and personal development over relationships, so here we are: Not only INTJs don’t get what we feel, they don’t make any special effort to understand us.
+In addition, they prioritize their career and personal development over relationships, so here we are: Not only do they not get what we feel, but they don’t make any special effort to understand us.

 INTJs are very private people who are hard to get to know.
 They don’t share their thoughts or feelings easily and don’t look very approachable.
 They have incredibly high standards for themselves and those close to them.
 If their partners fail to live up to these standards, they can become very critical and judgmental.